 At this point, it is worth reminding ourselves that there simply must be cues which reliably determine whether small collections are discriminated using the ANS or subitizing system.
-Without these it would be hard to see why infants consistently subitize in Feigenson et al.'s tasks, and why they consistently approximately enumerate otherwise similar collections in studies conducted by the likes of Cordes and Brannon.
+Without these it is hard to see why infants would consistently subitize in Feigenson et al.'s tasks, yet consistently approximately enumerate otherwise similar collections in studies conducted by the likes of Cordes and Brannon.